akash-network/cosmos-omnibus/README.md

 ## Configuration

 Cosmos blockchains can be configured entirely using environment variables instead of the config files.
-Every chain has it's own prefix, but the format of the configuration is the same.
+Every chain has its own prefix, but the format of the configuration is the same.

 For example to configure the `seeds` option in the `p2p` section of `config.toml`, for the Akash blockchain: